jnozzi/cocoadev.com/markdown/NSDocumentProblems.md

     - ( void ) makeWindowControllers

-in the General/NSDocument subclass.
+in the NSDocument subclass.
 Now most of the work is done in the window controller subclass.

 What I am curious about is how the document controller initializes the relevant ivars that properly belong to the document (cf "Model") subclass.